Jennifer Aniston Pregnant Said ‘Confused’ Kathy Hilton In Post-Oscars Tweet

 Jennifer Aniston pregnancy rumors just won’t go away.
 It’s not enough that every time there’s the tiniest sign of a baby bump on the 48-year-old’s amazing body, Jennifer’s fans go wild with excitement over a possible pregnancy.
 It turns out that Aniston can show up in a skin-tight, high-slit dress that leaves nothing to the imagination, and someone will still say the Friends star is pregnant.
 According to the Daily Mail, that’s exactly what happened on January 27 after Jennifer’s stunningly gorgeous appearance at the 2017 Oscars on Sunday night.

 Aniston wore a “spectacular black gown with a thigh-high split and plunging neckline” to the Oscars and looked about as not pregnant as a woman can look.
-On Monday, just hours after the Oscars were over and all the after parties finished, Kathy Hilton totally confused her followers with a “unexpected tweet” about Jennifer.
+On Monday, just hours after the Oscars were over and all the after parties finished, Kathy Hilton totally confused her followers with an “unexpected tweet” about Jennifer.

 One Twitter follower wondered if Hilton had confused Natalie Portman with Jennifer Aniston.
 Portman is heavily pregnant and skipped the Oscars because of her pregnancy.